orospakr/stream-pump/README.md

 NB.
 Node.js v0.4 doesn't realize that Pragma HTTP headers can be joined with commas.
 Add `case 'pragma':` to the switch statement in `IncomingMessage.prototype._addHeaderLine` in node's lib/http.js.
+I test to make sure that this issue is fixed in my test cases.

 Both jasmine and node-strtok are available in NPM.

 Usage
 =====

+Run the test suite first, to ensure sanity:

+    $ ./specs.js

 Lots of stuff is still hardcoded.

     $ ./http-stream-pump.js

 It listens on port 8086.
-A Microsoft MMS compatible endpoint is available at /video.
+A Microsoft MMSH compatible endpoint is available at /video.
 Push a video stream to it with Microsoft Expression Encoder 4 (the old Windows Media Encoder 9 will probably also work).
 Point Windows Media Player at the same URI to watch the live video stream.
 No security of any kind yet.

-Please note that this isn't actually finished yet, and as such won't work.
-Yet.
-Stay tuned. :)

-You can run the test suite with:

-    $ ./specs.js
+TODO
+====

+This is still very new, and kind of buggy.
+My TODO notes follow:

+* add docstrings
+* handle push stream terminating (either nice EOS or socket close), and reattaching
+* handle client leaving
+* dealing with client showing up with unknown id
+* do the integration tests
+* handle VLC clients
+* make appropriate behavoural descisions for the different user agents as per the spec, such as it is.